Plane: F-4J (S) Phantom II

 F-4J (S) Phantom II History

-In 1980, it was transferred to MCAS Kaneohe Bay Hawaii and served with Marine Fighter Attack Squadron 235 (VMFA-235) and VMFA-232.
-In November of 1983 it was reworked into an F-4S.
-It was stricken from the inventory in 1986, and transferred to the Museum.
-It has been restored in the markings of VMFA-134.
+In 1980 it was transferred to MCAS Kaneohe Bay Hawaii and served with the “Death Angels” of Marine Fighter Attack Squadron 235 (VMFA-235) and VMFA-212 “Lancers”.
+In November of 1983 it was reworked into an F-4S at the Naval Air Rework Facility (NARF) at NAS North Island.
+It returned to Hawaii and served with VMFA-232 “Red Devils” and finally back to VMFA-235.
+It was stricken from the inventory in 1986 after 17 years of service and 4,680 flight hours, and transferred to the Museum.
+It has been restored in the markings of VMFA-134 “Smoke”, a Reserve squadron that flew the Phantom out of MCAS El Toro.
 This aircraft is on loan from the National Museum of the Marine Corps.

 Specifications F-4J(S) Phantom II

 Wing Span: 38 ft, 5 in

 Max Speed: Mach 2.2 (1,279 kts / 1,472 mph)

 Rate of climb: 35,200 ft/min

 Range: 2,001 nm (2,303 mi)

 Thrust: Norm – 11,100 lbs; AB – 17,820 lbs